fenago/machine-learning-with-scikit-learn/Chapter02/Lab_2.md

 credit-based fraud in the financial industry and predicting whether a patient has cancer in the healthcare industry.

-This book's design facilitates the implementation of a robust machine learning pipeline for each and every algorithm mentioned in the book, and a Jupyter Notebook will be required.
+This course's design facilitates the implementation of a robust machine learning pipeline for each and every algorithm mentioned in the course, and a Jupyter Notebook will be required.

 The Jupyter Notebook can be installed on your local machine by following